 In most cases, it should be easy to download and install Kodi on your Sony Bravia TV because it’s in the Google Play Store.

 Sometimes, however, you won’t have that option.
 If that happens, you’ll need to sideload it manually.

 Sideloading takes a couple of extra steps, but it gives you more flexibility.
 You can install exactly the version of Kodi that you want and not the version in the Google Play Store.

-No matter how you choose to install Kodi on your Sony TV, the entire process is really easy.
-After only a few minutes, you’ll be up and running and enjoying movies on Kodi.
+The entire process is easy, no matter how you install Kodi on your Sony TV.
+After a few minutes, you’ll be up and running and enjoying movies on Kodi.

 - 7 Best VPN Services for NVIDIA Shield in 2023 - March 18, 2023